Aider-AI/aider/aider/website/docs/config/aider_conf.md

 ## Prefix commit messages with 'aider: ' (default: False)
 #attribute-commit-message: false

+## Commit all pending changes with a suitable commit message, then exit
+#commit: false

 ## Specify a custom prompt for generating commit messages
 #commit-prompt: